CDSoft/bang/README.md

 `clean` defines the target `clean` (run by `ninja clean`) and a line in the help message (see `ninja help`).

+In the same vein, `clean.mrproper` takes directories to clean with `ninja mrproper`.

 ### Install

 Bang can generate targets to install files outside the build directories.